pulumi/terraform-provider-aws/website/docs/r/acmpca_certificate_authority.html.markdown

 Provides a resource to manage AWS Certificate Manager Private Certificate Authorities (ACM PCA Certificate Authorities).

 ~> **NOTE:** Creating this resource will leave the certificate authority in a `PENDING_CERTIFICATE` status, which means it cannot yet issue certificates.
-To complete this setup, you must fully sign the certificate authority CSR available in the `certificate_signing_request` attribute and import the signed certificate outside of Terraform.
-Terraform can support another resource to manage that workflow automatically in the future.
+To complete this setup, you must fully sign the certificate authority CSR available in the `certificate_signing_request` attribute and import the signed certificate using the AWS SDK, CLI or Console.
+This provider can support another resource to manage that workflow automatically in the future.

 ## Example Usage